While all Statics problems represent the reality of the 3D world, many can be fully analyzed in 2D.

 (a) Watch at least the first half of this video.

 (b) Figure out how to do a cross-product with your calculator.
-Either FIND the program that does a cross-product, or WRITE the program that does a cross-product.
+Either FIND the program that does a cross-product, or WRITE a program that does a cross-product.
 Optional: do the same for the dot product.

 Problem 1.

 Work through Example 2.7.7.
 Dot Products on https://engineeringstatics.org/dot_products_2D.html.
+Be sure to complete all five parts (a through e).

 Problem 2.